Skin Cancer in Children

 -

-deaths.
-It starts in the melanocyte cells that make pigment in the skin.
-It may
+cancer.
+It starts in the melanocyte cells that make pigment (color) in the skin.

-begin as a mole that turns into cancer.
-This cancer may spread quickly.
-Melanoma
+It may start as a mole that turns into cancer.
+Melanoma may spread quickly.

 Symptoms

-appear on areas exposed to the sun, such as the head, face, neck, arms, and hands.
-The
+start in skin that's exposed to the sun, such as the head, face, neck, arms, and hands.

 - A small, raised bump that is shiny or